The Common Core Shift: Page 1/5

 We all want the best in education for all students.
 As parents, students, teachers, grandparents, community members, and business owners we all have a stake in what and how students learn.
 A report titled, “Ready or Not: Creating a High School Diploma That Counts,” found that both employers and colleges are demanding more of high school graduates than in the past.
 According to Achieve, Inc., the major problem currently facing the American school system is that high school graduates were not provided with the skills and knowledge they needed to succeed.
 The report continues that the diploma itself lost its value because graduates could not compete successfully beyond high school, and that the solution to this problem is a common set of rigorous standards.

 Pearson and other educational companies jumped on board offering curriculum, seminars, and textbooks based upon the principles of Common Core.
 The Common Core Standards are a blueprint for all states.
 Each state is to have the freedom to choose their own curricula, those are the details of how to reach the Common Core Standards.
 Does this freedom really exist?
 Will it be taken away in the future?
 This is something to watch.
-School administrators and presenters at a meeting I attended explained that Common Core requires a “shift” in teaching practices.
+School administrators and presenters in Saddleback Unified explained that Common Core requires a “shift” in teaching practices.
 The instructional shifts are in the Literacy Standards, English Language Arts, and Mathematics Standards.
 Also embedded in Common Core is the Habits of Mind and the “4 C’s" (creativity, critical thinking, collaboration and communication), and a new test authored by Next Generation Assessments (Pearson’s testing division).

 Purported Benefits of the Common Core